Whether a big walk…

 Great to dip into for a flavour of the area, the Western Lakes is crisscrossed by long distance cycle routes.
 Read on for some of the best and where to get more information.

-A newer and exciting addition is NCN Route 72, of which the section from Ravenglass northwards to Silloth and onward to South Shields is already open.
+A newer and exciting addition is NCN Route 72.
+Part of this route, from Ravenglass northwards to Silloth and onward to South Shields, is already open.
 Known as Hadrians Cycleway, it roughly follows Hadrians Wall and his coastal line of defences which ran south to Ravenglass, a major port in Roman times.

 Find out more about the many National and Regional Cycleway Network routes in our area s and obtain maps and guides from Sustrans.